 A close of business or termination award.
 (Bonus?);

+60 day notice without severance plan off-set?

-A severance package calculated under the terms of the Enron Corp Severance Plan in effect through the date of closing.
+A severance package calculated under the terms of the Enron Corp Severance Pay Plan in effect at the date of separation.

 Actions On A Go Forward Basis

-Please collaborate with your teams and leadership to ensure that you are on task and identified objectives.
-There are significant challenges ahead that can only be met through a well-orchestrated team effort.
-This is an incredibly difficult time for all of us, and we know it will be a personal challenge to stay focused on the work you are charged with.
-We are counting on your help to make this transition as smooth as possible.
+Please collaborate with your teams and leadership to ensure that you are focused on the appropriate projects and objectives.
+This is obviously a challenging time for all of us, and it is more important than ever that we stay focused on our work.
+We are counting on you and your professionalism to help make this transition as smooth as possible.

-We have begun the process of notifying many of your co-workers that their positions are eliminated immediately.
-As a result, there may be significant unrest and disruption in the workplace.
-The work environment will be stressful over the next couple of months and we encourage you to utilize the resources available to you.
-Enron will provide resources should you have any questions or concerns about these circumstances.
+We have begun the process of notifying many of your co-workers that their employment will be terminated immediately.
+We are making every effort to contact people quickly and to treat them as well fairly as we can under the circumstances.
+Nonetheless, there may be some unrest and dislocation in the workplace over the next couple of weeks.

+The work environment will be stressful difficult over the next couple of months and we encourage you to utilize the resources available to you should you have any questions or concerns about these circumstances.
 Please contact your HR representative or direct supervisor with questions and look for periodic updates.
-We continue to rely on your maturity and professionalism to meeting these challenges.
+We continue to rely on you and your professionalism as we work together to meet these challenges.

 Group D Script